 Image credit: SeanPavonePhoto via Canva Pro

-The country also recently launched its D7 Visa, which is valid for a year and allows for the possibility of permanent residency.
+The country also has a D7 Visa, which is valid for a year and allows for the possibility of permanent residency.
 However, this one is geared towards retirees and those who earn from “passive” income streams, such as rent or investments.

-P.S. — On the island of Madeira, there’s even the newly launched Digital Nomads Village!
+P.S. — On the island of Madeira, there’s even a Digital Nomads Village!
 How cool is that?

 Average broadband internet speed: 119.06Mbps